spiels/hello-world/README.md

 # hello-world
-This is my first foray into GitHub
+This is my first foray into GitHub.
+I'm doing this to learn and learning is fundamental.